RRE Dashboard

 Decomposition of inverse housing affordability index

-Housing affordability continued to grow moderately by the end of the 2nd Quarter 2025, but it is still at deteriorated levels.
+Housing affordability changed only marginally by the end of the 4th Quarter 2025 and remains at deteriorated levels.

 Borrowing capacity indicator